tradingstrategy-ai/docs/source/glossary.rst

         TWAP or Time-weighted Average Price is a calculation that defines the weighted average price over a specified period.

         The real-time price of decentralised exchanges is subject to quite easy manipulation, especially within the range of one block.
-A manipualtor can use flashloans to access large amount of capital and make trades that a normal trader would not do.
+A manipulator can use flash loans to access large amount of capital and make trades that a normal trader would not do.

         These kind of attacks may cause very high/low price candles.
 Using the TWAP price mitigates